The answer is … it depends.

-Simplified issue life insurance is a type of term insurance policy that does not require a medical examination or medical underwriting.
+Simplified issue life insurance is a type of term life insurance policy that does not require a medical examination or medical underwriting.
 That can make it an attractive option for those who have a health condition that may be an obstacle to obtaining medically underwritten coverage.
 These policies are typically limited in coverage amounts of $250,000 or less.
 Occasionally, you can find a $500,000 policy.

 Estimates for simplified issue term life insurance

-Because of the lifelong coverage and cash value component, permanent policies cost much more than term life insurance, which can make them cost-prohibitive.
-On the flip side, permanent policies might be a good option for those who want life insurance to be part of their long-term financial strategies.
+Because of the lifelong coverage and cash value component, a permanent policy costs much more than term life insurance, which can make them cost-prohibitive.
+On the flip side, a permanent policy might be a good option for those who want life insurance to be part of their long-term financial strategies.

 Whole life insurance